artreyrey/UnityEssentialsPractice/README.md

 march 25
     = I finished the tournament, and I learned that competetiveness gives happiness to players, as a developer it'll be handy in the future.
 Understanding game concepts
     = Today I am gonna review the plan I wanted to do.
 I will not also use fire base but still use vectors and data base.
-    = I wanted to make a multiplayer game
+    = I wanted to make a multiplayer game.
+    = Today I will make my plan and proposal for that and then i will proceed.